QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

 The lifetimes in the declarations of `Input` and `Output` have completely different names.
 We can't just track `'a` all the way down since `'a` is being mapped to other lifetimes.
-Instead, we have to track lifetimes by the index they appear at in generic arguments, and use that to determine which lifetime is which.
+Instead, we have to track lifetimes by the index they appear in generic arguments, and use that to determine which lifetime is which.
 This is similar to what rustc does.

 ## The Big Picture